alt3/Docusaurus.Powershell/docusaurus/docs/faq/multi-line-examples.md

     Powershell 7 will use this line, and everything below it, as the description
 ```

-**You could use this native form instead of Code Fence Detection if:**
+**You could consider using it instead of Code Fence Detection if:**

 - you are using Powershell 7
 - your example code does not contain any empty newlines